raynierarca11/honor-of-conduct/README.md

 Do not post someone's personal information or post links to personal information. e ee

-Additionally, The Project and its core members reserve the right to ban or otherwise disable the account(s) of users in defiancehs of this code of conduct or for any other reason they see fit.sighb wla kaman na choiceh sigh
+Additionally, The Project and its core members reserve the right to ban or otherwise disable the account(s) of users in defiancehs of this code of conduct or for any other reason they see fit.sighb. wla kaman na choiceh sigh
 Finish the Project on time.  sigjhd